A New Educational Paradigm

 ‘Translator’ is Over

 As AI automates routine computation and syntax, the value of human labor shifts.
-We are moving from an era of Translation (writing code) to an era of Structural Reasoning (ensuring truth).
+We are moving from an era of Translation (writing code) to an era of Structural Mathematical Reasoning (logical modeling).

 The future belongs to “Thought Engineers.”

-Those who use wide-scope human experience to architect new logical frameworks [Reason], then use computation to rigorously navigate the infinite paths within those models [Run].
+Those who use wide-scope human experience to architect new logical frameworks [Reason], then use computation to rigorously navigate the countless paths within those models [Run].

 Data Point